This post may contain affiliate links. For more information, please see our affiliate policy.

 Smoked Chicken Wings

-- After 30 minutes turn the wings over and replace the smoker lid.
+- Bring the smoker up to 200 to 225 degrees.
+Place the chicken onto the grate and cover.
+After 30 minutes turn the wings over and replace the smoker lid.